BYUI451/project_safegraph/README.md

 ## SafeGraph Guides

 You can see a [Colab notebook](https://colab.research.google.com/drive/1cs9qq_MWppKF4DQ0Xl3lyesHEnsc4D6D#scrollTo=_s0TsIZclcbe) that guides you through parsing data from shop.safegraph.com.
+As students and faculty, we get free access to the POI, patterns, and polygons data.
+Please register [here](https://www.safegraph.com/academics).

 SafeGraph has a a light technical quickstart guide to working with POI and Mobility data downloaded from the [SafeGraph Shop](https://shop.safegraph.com/), the self-serve source for hundreds of datasets about physical places.
 The goal of their guide is to get you working effectively with the SafeGraph data as fast as possible.